Westin Book Cadillac Hotel: History

 In July 2003, after years of legal battles to fully acquire the building and find a developer, the city of Detroit announced a $150 million renovation deal with Historic Hospitality Investments, a subsidiary of Kimberly-Clark, to turn the building into a Renaissance Hotel.
 Work started shortly after the announcement, but came to a halt in November, when construction crews discovered more damage than anticipated.
 The associated cost overrun caused Kimberly-Clark to back out of the deal.
 A new renovation plan, through the Cleveland-based Ferchill Group, was announced in June 2006, with the Book-Cadillac to become a Westin Hotel and Residences.
 Kaczmar Architects Inc. of Cleveland and interior design firm ForrestPerkins of Dallas oversaw the design work, and renovations took place from August 2006 to fall 2008.
 The Westin Book Cadillac Detroit celebrated its grand opening on October 25, 2008.

 The hotel was acquired by Oxford Capital Group in December 2021 for an undisclosed sum, after The Ferchill Group faced foreclosure due to the negative economic impact of the COVID-19 pandemic on the hotel.
-The new owners announced a $20 million renovation of the entire property in November 2022, which will be completed in 2023.
+The new owners announced a $20 million renovation of the entire property in November 2022, which was completed in 2023.